How to Sing High Notes Without Strain

 Alright, let’s get to it…

-So there’s a few things you need to do to really ready yourself to hit high notes without hurting yourself.
+So there’s a few things you need to do to really ready yourself to hit those notes without hurting yourself.

 If you’re new to singing, make sure you read our guide on how to sing correctly first.

-There’s a couple non-starters you NEED to know before trying to hit high notes correctly:
+There’s a couple non-starters you NEED to know before starting:

-- You need to know how to breathe like a pro singer (learn how to breathe from your diaphragm)
+- You need to know how to breathe like a pro singer (learn how)

 - You need to be practicing and training your voice regularly